acoustic-content-samples/prod-wch-sdk-ng9/README.md

 This repo contains many modules that are inter-related.
 The idea is that each module represents a logical, self-contained component.
 Consumers can decide to only depend on a subset of the functionality by pulling in just the required set of modules, without having to worry to pull in too many, undesired dependencies.

+The major version number of the repo (and all of its components) follows the major version number of [Angular](https://angular.io/) and the related tooling.
+Minor version numbers follow the [semantic versioning](https://semver.org/) guidelines and the patch level is the build number assigned by the CI tooling.

 None of these modules contains end-user facing UI.
 The modules are meant to implement or facilitate implementing the business logic layer of an application, without making assumptions on the visual realization.

 If a module has a dependency on a particular UI framework such as [Angular](https://angular.io/) or [React](https://reactjs.org/) then we typically split the functionality out into multiple modules